platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 You can also [adjust those resources](/manage-resources/adjust-resources.md) after your project or new container has been deployed.

 For information on costs related to resource usage, see the [{{% vendor/name %}} pricing page](https://upsun.com/pricing/).
-Note that you can [keep an eye on those costs](/manage-resources/resource-billing.md) in the Console.
+Note that you can [monitor these costs](/administration/billing/monitor-billing.md) in the Console.

 ## Define a resource initialization strategy